DavidGraber/FunctionalHomologyWorkshop/project1/instructions.md

 ## Step 1: Clustering

-Executing the command below will use mmseqs2's functionality easy-linlust to cluster the sequences based on there sequence identity.
+Executing the command below will use mmseqs2's functionality easy-linclust to cluster the sequences based on their sequence identity.

-This example utilizes the parameters:
+This example uses the parameters:

 - **Sequence identity threshold:** --min-seq-id 0.6 (60% sequence identity threshold per cluster)
 - **Sequence coverage threshold:** -c 0.6 (60% sequence coverage threshold per cluster - at least 60% of the sequence length should be shared)